GeeScot/axios-cache-mongodb/README.md

 # axios cache adapter

-a simple cache adapter for axios to cache requests in mongodb with a TTL index on the collection applied by the library (the collection will be created with the index if it doesn't already exist)
+a simple cache adapter for axios to cache requests in mongodb with a TTL index on the collection (the collection will be created with the index if it doesn't already exist)

 # usage